zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

         **Tip:** We recommend that you provide a specific default value of the `title`.
         Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.

-    * **eureka**

-        Specifies the location of the discovery service
-        * **port**

-            Specifies the port number where the Discovery Service is running.
-        * **hostname**

-            Specifies the hostname of the system where the discovery service instance runs.
-        * **ipAddress**

-            Specifies the local IP address of the system where the discovery service instance runs.

     * **description**